afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 You might find parts of this post familiar — even repetitive.

-After every cycle of technology revolutions, many times came layoffs, and the people who stayed — usually the **last** one anyone would let go — were not random: they were worth keeping because of certain fundamental qualities that's hard for anyone to overlook.
+After every major technology revolution, layoffs have often followed.
+The people who remained — usually the last ones anyone would let go — were rarely chosen randomly.
+They were kept because they possessed fundamental qualities that are hard to ignore.

 The current technology revolution — the **AI** wave — is **more aggressive** than the cycles we have lived through before.
 What keeps you valuable and employable is still the same fundamental qualities.
 Only the **pace** changes: because the revolution is **aggressive**, so the solution has to be **seen, expanded and applied aggressively** too.